 Let us briefly discuss how a forecast model works.

-A forecast model like the one developed by Ferguson would normally work like the following.
+A forecast model like the one developed by Ferguson would generally work like the following.

 One would have a series of parameters that are applied to variables.
 So it might look like this.